-- Name the three economic indicators and describe how well the U.S. is doing based on each indicator. - What's the difference between a recession and a depression? - How does the government manage the economy using fiscal policy? - What does the term monetary policy mean?
+- What is the difference between a recession and a depression? - How does the government manage the economy using fiscal policy? - What does the term monetary policy mean?
 What organization is responsible for monetary policy? - 1.
 The three key economic indicators are the Gross Domestic Product (GDP), the unemployment rate, and the price indexes.
-The U.S. GDP is approximately \$14 trillion.
 Our high GDP allows citizens to enjoy a high standard of living.
 In 2000, the U.S. reached it lowest unemployment rate in over 30 years.
 However, the recent recession could lead unemployment to at least 10 percent.
 The consumer price index (CPI) has not risen to high levels keeping inflation in check.
 However the recession has caused fears of deflation. - 2.
 A recession is two or more consecutive quarters of decline in the GDP.
 A depression is a severe recession, usually accompanied by deflation. - 3.
 Fiscal policy refers to the government's efforts to keep the economy stable by increasing or decreasing taxes or government spending. - 4.
 Monetary policy is the management of the nation's money supply and interest rates.
 The Federal Reserve controls the money supply in the United States.

-lecture links
+lecture enhancers

 "It's a recession when your neighbor loses his job; it's a depression when you lose your own."

-Harry S. Truman
+Harry S. Truman lecture enhancer 2-1 INDIA'S UPCOMING ERA OF GROWTH